andranglin/Chimera/INSTALL.md

 ---

-*For educational and authorized forensic use only.*
+*For educational and authorised forensic use only.*